llvm/llvm-project/llvm/docs/LangRef.rst

 Semantics:
 """"""""""
-Follows the IEEE754 2008 semantics for minNum.
+Follows the IEEE754 2008 semantics for minNum with +0.0>-0.0.
-This also matches the current (C23) behavior of libm's fmin.
+This is more strict than current (C23) behavior of libm's fmin.
+Some applications like Clang, can call '``llvm.minnum.*``' with '``nsz``' attribute to archive the same behaivor of libm's fmin.

+For some architecturs, such as ARMv8, LoongArch, MIPSr6, PowerPC/VSX, they have the strict same instructions; thus it is quite simple for these architectures.
+For other architectures, the custom or expand methods may provide '``nsz``' flavor.

 Historically, libc returns NUM for NUM vs (sNaN or qNaN), and may return sNaN for qNaN vs sNaN.
 Withe recent libc versions, libc follows IEEE754-2008: